TABLE OF CONTENTS

-- The costs of an action are to be covered by the party against whom the court rules.
+- The costs of an action are covered by the party against whom the court decides.

-- The procedural expenses of any appointed legal representative of a party are reimbursed pursuant to the same rules that apply to the reimbursement of the procedural expenses of the party.
+- The procedural expenses of a legal representative of a party are reimbursed according to the same rules that apply to the reimbursement of the procedural expenses of the party.

-- In cases where an action is satisfied in part, the parties cover the procedural expenses in equal parts unless the court divides the procedural expenses in proportion to the extent to which the action was satisfied or decides that the procedural expenses should be covered, in part or in full, by the parties themselves.
+- In the event that an action is granted partially, the parties will cover the procedural expenses in equal parts unless the court divides the procedural expenses in proportion to the extent to which the action was granted or decides that the procedural expenses must be borne, in part or in full, by the parties themselves.

 1.9 Possibility to appeal

-An appeal cannot be filed if both parties have submitted a petition to the court waiving their right to file appeals.
+An appeal may not be filed if both parties have waived, by a petition submitted to the court, their right of appeal.

-An appeal may be filed within 30 days of the judgment being served on the appellant but no later than five months after the date when the judgment of the court of first instance was made public.
+An appeal may be filed within 30 days of serving the judgment on the appellant but not later than within five months of the date the judgment of the court of first instance was made public.

-If, during the term for appeal, a supplemental judgment is made in a matter during the period for appeal, the period for appeal begins to run as of the date on which the supplemental judgment is handed down, including with regard to the initial judgment.
-In cases where the omitted part is added to a judgment made without the descriptive part or statement of reasons is supplemented with the omitted part, the term for appeal will begin to run again as of the date on which the full judgment is handed down.
+If, during the term for appeal, a supplemental judgment is made in the case, the term for appeal of the initial judgment will also begin to run again as of the date of serving the supplemental judgment.
+If a judgment made without the descriptive part or statement of reasons is supplemented with the omitted part, the term for appeal will begin to run again as of the service of the full judgement.

-An appeal in cassation cannot be filed if both parties have submitted a petition to the court waiving their right to file appeals.
+An appeal in cassation cannot be filed if both parties have waived, by a petition submitted to the court, their right of appeal.

-An appeal in cassation may be filed within 30 days of the date on which the judgment was served on the appellant in cassation but no later than five months after the date on which the judgment of the circuit court was made public.
+An appeal in cassation may be filed within 30 days of the date on which the judgment was served on the appellant in cassation but not more than five months after the date on which the judgment of the circuit court was made public.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.